 One of the requirements of using Appium for mobile test automation is to start the Appium server in the background so that it can listen to the requests from the mobile app under test.
 And there are multiple ways that we can install and start the Appium server in the background.

 While running Appium tests from a local machine, we have to launch the Appium server on a specific port and update the desired capabilities to point the server running locally.
 But there should be a better way to handle these and avoid extra work on desired capabilities.
-Fortunately, Bitbar provides the ways to run Appium server client side as well as server side.
+Fortunately, Bitbar provides the means to run Appium client-side as well as cloud-side.
 In this post, we will compare the client side and server side Appium and see both sides of the coin.

-With Client-side Appium, we need to configure Bitbar specific desired capabilities in order to execute the test on the Bitbar real device cloud from the local machine.
+With Client-side Appium, we need to configure Bitbar specific desired capabilities to execute the test on the Bitbar real device cloud from the local machine.
 However, the Appium server and the real devices are hosted in the cloud.
 You can read more about the client side Appium here.
-In the case of the server side Appium, we have to upload our Appium tests and we don’t need to configure the desired capabilities.
-In the server side Appium we will get parallel testing and device selection from the device group.
-This is the diagram showing the key difference between Client Side and Server Side Appium.
+In the case of the cloud-side Appium, we have to upload our Appium tests, and we don’t need to configure the desired capabilities.
+In the cloud-side Appium, we will get parallel testing and device selection from the device group.
+This is the diagram showing the critical difference between Client-Side and Cloud-Side Appium.

-There is a great slide share document explaining the difference between the client side and server side Appium here.
+There is a great slide share document explaining the difference between the client-side and cloud-side Appium here.

 Pros of Client-Side Appium

 Either way of Appium execution will anyway achieve your end goal to verify your defined test steps.
-Let’s first see some pros of Client-Side Appium.
+Let’s first see some advantages of Client-Side Appium.

 Local & Cloud Execution

-One of the key benefits of Appium Client-Side Execution is the ability to launch the tests from developers’ local machine.
+One of the critical benefits of Appium Client-Side Execution is the ability to launch the tests from developers’ local machine.
 This will allow quick testing of new features that are under development straight from the developers’ machine.
-We can trigger Appium tests on real devices by updating the Appium server address from local machine to the Bitbar Cloud hub.
-This will allows us to trigger the test run from any machine.
+We can trigger Appium tests on real devices by updating the Appium server address from the local machine to the Bitbar Cloud hub.
+This will allows us to unleash the test run from any computer.

 Ability to Configure the Devices of Choice

-With Client-Side Appium, developers and testers are able to configure the devices of their own choice as client-side execution enables us to configure the desired capabilities and devices from the code.
+With Client-Side Appium, developers and testers can configure the devices of their own choice as client-side execution enables us to configure the desired capabilities and devices from the code.